Andrew Cuomo: COVID-19 pandemic response

 In June 2021, Cuomo lifted COVID-19 restrictions, following the news that 70% of adults had one shot of the COVID-19 vaccine.

-Between July and August 2020, Cuomo utilized state resources and property, including assigning work by Executive Chamber government staffers to compile materials and perform frequent work on the drafting of his book on a non-voluntary basis.
+Between July and August 2020, it was alleged that Cuomo utilized state resources and property, including assigning work by Executive Chamber government staffers to compile materials and perform frequent work on the drafting of his book on a non-voluntary basis.
 In October 2020, Cuomo published his book, American Crisis, proclaiming victory against the pandemic due to his leadership.
 He wrote that New York "confronted and defeated" the virus, although the state had the highest per capita hospitalization rate in the country by February 2021.
 Cuomo was paid more than $5 million to write the book.

 In November 2020, Cuomo received the International Emmy Founders Award from the International Academy of Television Arts and Sciences for his coronavirus briefings.
 On August 24, 2021, the morning after his departure, the academy rescinded the Emmy award due to the New York Attorney General's report on sexual harassment allegations against him.

 On December 14, 2021, Cuomo was ordered by the Joint Commission on Public Ethics to pay New York state $5.1 million in book profits he made during the height of the COVID-19 pandemic.
-The commission rejected the prior approval after complaints that Cuomo used state resources, including personnel used to edit, write, prepare, and gather data to write "American Crisis".
-Cuomo is ordered to return proceeds from the book by January 13, 2022.
+The commission reversed the prior approval after complaints that Cuomo used state resources, including personnel used to edit, write, prepare, and gather data to write "American Crisis".
+Cuomo was ordered to return proceeds from the book by January 13, 2022.
+Cuomo denied these claims and sued the joint commission on public ethics alleging they acted improperly.
+In August 2022 the state appellate court upheld a lower court decision finding that New York's current ethics watchdog commission was unconstitutional.
+Cuomo won the lawsuit and was permitted to keep the proceeds from the sale of the book.

 Over the course of the COVID-19 pandemic in his state, nine state health officials resigned, reportedly in response to Cuomo's policies.
 In a press conference on January 29, 2021, Cuomo stated that he did not trust the expertise of health officials.

 Criminal justice

 In August 2017, the Cuomo administration awarded more than $7 million, financed with money from large bank settlements, in grants to New York colleges to offer courses to New York prisoners.
 In January 2018, Cuomo proposed reforms that would "reduce delays during trials, ban asset seizures in cases where there has been no conviction and make it easier for former convicts to get a job after leaving prison".
 He also called for an end to cash bail for minor crimes.

 Under Cuomo's tenure, he granted commutations to fewer prisoners than many previous Republican and Democratic New York governors.
-Cuomo commuted a total of nine sentences.
+Cuomo commuted nine sentences.
 Cuomo pardoned 140 adults who were convicted of nonviolent felonies as 16- and 17-year-olds, but had served their sentences.
 He pardoned 18 others who had served their sentences for nonviolent felonies but were exposed to deportation due to their criminal record.